Tim Reed

 This is not the sort of blog you would read start to finish.
 Life is too short.
 Simply scroll until you find a shoe you’re curious about and then move on with your life.
 I’ll continually add shoes as I get to round to it and/or try new releases eventually enabling a search function so you don’t have to scroll endlessly.

 If you came here to witness me tear to shreds the brilliant minds behind the multitude of shoe designs out there I feel you’ll be disappointed.
 Like a fine French wine connoisseur, I’m not interested in trying shoes that I’m quite certain won’t work for me or are not high performance footwear.
-I’m comparing really good running shoes with really good running shoes so if you’re chasing advice on heavy duty, long lasting trainers, reading anything beyond this point will be precious minutes of your life lost, never to be reclaimed.
+I’m comparing really good running shoes with really good running shoes.
+If you’re chasing advice on heavy duty, long lasting trainers, reading anything beyond this point will be precious minutes of your life lost, never to be reclaimed.
 Even if you read on, that could still be the case.

 Running shoes are like aero helmets in that what works for one person might test poorly for another.
 So just because an overly opinionated vertically challenged pro triathlete states shoe opinions like it’s gospel on the shoes below, they are just that, opinions.
 The total opposite of what I look for in a shoe might be better for you.